rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 ### Step 1 - Browse to the Activity Log screen

-Click 'All services' in the top left corner of your browser window, scroll down to the 'MONITORING + MANAGEMENT' section, and select Activity Log.
+Click 'All services' in the top left corner of your browser window, scroll down to the 'MONITORING + MANAGEMENT' section, and select 'Activity Log'.

 ![Visit the Activity Log](images/1_ActivityLogVisit.png?raw=true)